 Fifty Shades of Grey

-In March 2012, after a week of meet-and-greets between James and a majority of the studios in Hollywood—followed by a weekend of fevered bidding— and Focus Features acquired the film rights to the three books published by Random House in the “Fifty Shades” trilogy.
+In March 2012, after a week of meet-and-greets between James and a majority of the studios in Hollywood—followed by a weekend of fevered bidding—Universal Pictures and acquired the film rights to the three books published by Random House in the “Fifty Shades” trilogy.
 The author felt that Universal was the right home for her series.
-She comments: “I met a lot of wonderful filmmakers from different Hollywood studios, and it wasn't an easy decision.
+She comments: “I met a lot of wonderful filmmakers from different Hollywood studios, and it wasn’t an easy decision.
 But in the end, I chose Universal because I believed [chairman] Donna Langley and her team would make a movie that was as faithful to the book as the fans expected and deserved.”
 She pauses.
 “And because [executive producer] Jeb Brody made me laugh.

 Mindful of opening up a novel that is an internal, first-person narrative, filmmakers took every opportunity to exploit their surrounds, with more than 55 locations figuring into the final shooting schedule.